Skip to content

 • Dull appearance

-In case the culling rate turns high then it is an indication of management problems such as the development of the disease, and infrastructural problem, etc. which should be addressed immediately.
+In case the culling rate turns high then it is an indication of management problems such as the development of the disease, infrastructural problems, etc. which should be addressed immediately.

 Vaccination